juniorgasparotto/GraphExpression/README.md

 ## Disabling the graph information

-The property `GraphExpression.Expression<T>.EnableGraphInfo` determines whether the collection of information from graphs or not connected.
-By default it is on, but performance issues, it is possible to disable her holistically.
+The property `GraphExpression.Expression<T>.EnableGraphInfo` determines whether the graph information collection is enabled.
+By default it is on, but performance issues, you can disable it.

 Recalling that by doing this, all the information of the graphs will be nil.